Nexmo/station/_documentation/messaging/us-short-codes/overview.md

 # US Short Codes Overview

-Nexmo provide an API for sending SMS messages from a shared shortcode to mobile device users in the United States.
+Nexmo provide an API for sending SMS messages from a shared short code to mobile device users in the United States.
 Customers using the US Short Code API must have the text of their campaign approved by Nexmo.
 Please contact [support@nexmo.com](mailto:support@nexmo.com) if you need to use this API.
 There are [compilance requirements for use of US Short Codes](https://help.nexmo.com/hc/en-us/articles/204015403-Pre-approved-US-Short-Codes-compliance-requirements).